-It is considered the proposed site layout provides each property with an adequate provision of amenity space, car parking, together with acceptable bin storage and access arrangements.
+It is considered the amended site layout still provides each property with an adequate provision of amenity space, car parking, together with acceptable bin storage and access arrangements.

-The houses are acceptably arranged on site in relation to one another to prevent any unacceptable overbearing or overshadowing impact.
+The houses of this revised layout are considered to be acceptably arranged on site in relation to one another to prevent any unacceptable overbearing or overshadowing impact.
 The layout has been designed to ensure active frontages of properties are presented to the street scene, to prevent unsightly large blank elevations.
-The proximity of the properties to the road is considered acceptable and the surrounding character is one properties in close proximity to the road frontages.
+The properties facing on to Beadle Way have been moved back further from the road frontage with their parking in front.
+This is considered to be acceptable on this road frontage.
 The property designs are considered to be visually acceptable, and the scheme will integrate acceptably into the existing surrounding street scene.